-Last year, three independent things happened that led me to writing this article.
-Firstly, I received an email from one of my blog readers who wrote:
+Last year, three independent things happened that led me to writing this post.
+First, I received an email from one of my blog readers who wrote:

-Secondly, I was given a CD by one of my friends that included the song ‘Addicted to Chaos’ by the group Megadeth (from their 1994 album Youthanasia).
-Thirdly, I was watching the film Chasing Lanes where the lead character in the film Doyle Gipson (played by Samuel L Jackson) is told by his AA sponsor (played by William Hurt) that he was ‘addicted to chaos’ rather than alcohol.
+Second, I was given a CD by one of my friends that included the song ‘Addicted to Chaos’ by the group Megadeth (from their 1994 album Youthanasia).
+Third, I was watching the film Changing Lanes where the lead character in the film Doyle Gipson (played by Samuel L Jackson) is told by his AA sponsor (played by William Hurt) that he was "addicted to chaos" rather than alcohol.

 I have never come across the term ‘chaos addiction’ prior to the email I was sent.
-As far as I am aware, there has never been any empirical research on the topic although Dr. Keith Lee did write a 2007 book (Addicted To Chaos: The Journey From Extreme To Serene) of his own experiences on the topic.
-Using case studies, the book examines individuals that have become “addicted to intensity out of the chaos and toward mind/body harmony, higher consciousness, and a deeply spiritual transformation”.
+As far as I am aware, there has never been any empirical research on the topic, although Dr. Keith Lee did write a 2007 book (Addicted to Chaos: The Journey From Extreme to Serene) about his own experiences regarding the topic.
+Using case studies, the book examines individuals who have become “addicted to intensity out of the chaos and toward mind/body harmony, higher consciousness, and a deeply spiritual transformation."
 More specifically:

-In researching this article I came across a number of online articles dealing with ‘addiction to chaos’.
-The term has been applied to the actress Lindsay Lohan following a television interview with Oprah Winfrey (and the many articles that followed that honed in on her ‘addiction to chaos).
+In researching for this blog post, I came across a number of online articles dealing with "addiction to chaos."
+The term has been applied to the actress Lindsay Lohan following a television interview with Oprah Winfrey (and the many articles that followed that honed in on her addiction to chaos).

-However, to me, this appears to be more like addiction to work rather than addiction to chaos (see ‘Further reading’ below for some of my papers on workaholism).
+However, to me, this appears to be more like addiction to work rather than addiction to chaos (see "References" below for some of my papers on workaholism).

-An online article by Silvia Mordini discussed about her personal experiences and how she now uses yoga to provide grounding and stability in her life.
-(In fact, there are quite a few papers on treating addictions with yoga including a recent systematic review of randomized control trials by Paul Posadski and his colleagues in the journal Focus on Alternative and Complementary Therapies — see ‘Further reading’ below).
-As Mordini confessed:
+An article by Silvia Mordini discussed about her personal experiences and how she now uses yoga to provide grounding and stability in her life.
+(In fact, there are quite a few papers on treating addictions with yoga including a recent systematic review of randomized control trials by Paul Posadski and his colleagues in the journal Focus on Alternative and Complementary Therapies — see "References" below).

-She then goes on to provide her readers with five practical ways to promote stability and overcome addiction to chaos: (i) practice yoga, (ii) meditate, (iii) use a mantra (she suggests “I will let go of the need to be needed/I will let go of the need to be accepted/I will let go of the need to be accomplished"), unplug from technology, and (v) get your hands and feet dirty (do some gardening, go for a walk on the beach, etc.).
-Obviously there is no clinical research confirming that these strategies would help overcome ‘chaos addiction’ but engaging in them certainly won’t do anyone any harm.
+She then goes on to provide her readers with five practical ways to promote stability and overcome addiction to chaos: 1) practice yoga 2) meditate 3) use a mantra (she suggests “I will let go of the need to be needed/I will let go of the need to be accepted/I will let go of the need to be accomplished") 4) unplug from technology, and 5) get your hands and feet dirty (do some gardening, go for a walk on the beach, etc.).
+Obviously there is no clinical research confirming that these strategies would help overcome "chaos addiction" but engaging in them certainly won’t do anyone any harm.

-Another online article (‘Addicted to Chaos’) by addiction counselor Rita Barsky notes that many addicts grew up within dysfunctional families and noted:
+Another article by addiction counselor Rita Barsky notes that many addicts grew up within dysfunctional families and noted:

 This was clearly written from experience and appears to have some face validity.
 Interestingly, Barsky then goes on to say: